rstudio/cheatsheets/.github/PULL_REQUEST_TEMPLATE.md

 <!-- NEW OR UPDATED CONTRIBUTED CHEAT SHEETS -->
 <!-- Please fill out the fields below: -->

-## New or Updated Contributed Cheat Sheet
+## Contributed Cheat Sheet Information
 Cheat Sheet Name:
 1 sentence description of the contents:
 Your Name (as you want to be credited on the website):